Texas Gateway Project

 Construction updates

-There are no construction updates at this time.
+There are no construction updates at this time, as construction for the Texas Gateway Project is anticipated in 2028.

 Community engagement & project support